fbado66/rumblr-/README.md

 The task when building this website, was to create a basic blog for people who enjoy FC Barcelona Soccer.
 This is a blogging platform where minds come together and share their thoughts on the passion for Barcelona

-Structure of the pages is as follow:
+Structure of pages is as follow:

 have a way to create an account (sign up) with at least first name